 How to take care of an infant after hernia surgery?

 Once the surgery is complete, after thorough diagnosis the doctor will discharge your baby with some precautionary measures-

 - For dressing of wounds, the doctor will specify certain do’s and don’ts.

 - Bathing might be restricted for your child for a couple of days.

 - The doctor prescribes when your baby can return back to normal activities.

 - The child may begin to eat and drink in fewer amounts frequently and then gradually shift to normal eating and drinking.

 When to see the doctor again

-You may go to the doctor for follow up checkup after a month of surgery or You should consult the Laparoscopic Surgeon or Hernia Doctor in Gurgaon if you find any complications like red painful incision with tenderness, a high degree of fever and any secretions from the incision.
+You may go to the doctor for a follow-up checkup after a month of surgery or ou should consult with the Laparoscopic Surgeon or Hernia Doctor if you find any complications like red painful incision with tenderness, a high degree of fever and any secretions from the incision.